megazazik/reducer-assistant/README.md

 }
 ```

-To find out how to pass parameters to assistant's constructor see [Assistant config](#assistant-config) section.
+To find out how to pass parameters to assistant's constructor see [Assistant parameters](#assistant-parameters) section.

 You CAN'T use any inherited methods or properties of base class in constructor.
 Use them inside `onInit` or after it.